 The European Commission has told Italy it is concerned about its budget deficit plans for the next three years since they breach what the EU asked the country to do in July, but Rome insisted on Saturday it would “not retreat” from its spending plans.

-Italy’s 10-year government bond hit four-and-a-half-year highs on Monday, and its spread over Germany reached 309 basis points, its widest in five years.
-As a result, the euro fell 0.44 percent to $1.1469, close to its lowest since Aug, 20.
+Italy’s 10-year government bond hit fresh four and a half year highs on Monday.
+As a result the euro fell 0.4 percent to $1.1480, close to its lowest since Aug, 20.

 Germany’s 10-year government bond, the benchmark for the region, remains close to four-month highs at 0.559 percent .

-For Reuters Live Markets blog on European and UK stock markets open a news window on Reuters Eikon by pressing F9 and type in ‘Live Markets’ in the search bar (Reporting by Virginia Furness, additional reporting by Andrew Galbraith; editing by Larry King)
+For Reuters Live Markets blog on European and UK stock markets open a news window on Reuters Eikon by pressing F9 and type in ‘Live Markets’ in the search bar (Reporting by Virginia Furness Additional reporting by Andrew Galbraith Editing by Raissa Kasolowsky)